 Created by stidmama on 26 Jan 2011 | Tagged as:

-The 20th Biennial Evergreen International Phage Biology Meeting was held in August 2013.
-The TWENTY-FIRST will be held in August 2015.
-Our elder son helped in the phage lab for the last couple years and helped with the 2011 and 2013 conferences.
-He will also be helping with the upcoming conference.
-Please contact Betty Kutter if you are interested in the 2015 conference or more about phage therapies.
+The 22nd Biennial Evergreen International Phage Biology Meeting will be held 6 – 11 August 2017.
+Please contact Betty Kutter if you are interested in the 2017 conference or more about phage therapies.

 TESC students are invited to attend, as is the general public.
 There is generally a small daily fee for attending if you are not a student.
 Check at the website at blogs.evergreen.edu/phage for information.
 Registration for 2015 will begin early in 2015, but information may be available sooner.